Free Spirit

 Dip your toes into solo travel

 Want to try travelling as a solo female without committing to a long trip?
-Try an ‘express’ group trip.
-Spend 5 days doing an Italian express trip, taking you around Naples and the famous Amalfi Coast.
-5 days is long enough to sight-see, and you get a real feel for what it’s like to travel solo.
+Why not try an ‘express’ group trip?
+Spend 5 days on an Italian express trip, touring around Naples and the famous Amalfi Coast.
+5 days is long enough to sight-see, and you get a feel for what it’s like to travel solo.

-The benefit of this type of trip is that before booking, you can get a preview of who has already booked onto the trip.
-For example, if you look and it’s full of people nowhere near your age, you can choose something else.
-Like some of the other groups, you will be added to a group chat before the trip so you can get to know everyone.
-If you wish to stay for longer than a few days, once the group trip is over, why not stay a few more days?
-You could book your return flights for a few days after the group tour ends.
-This will allow you to explore anything else at your own pace, but you will have confidence from being shown around already in a group.
+The benefit of this type of trip is that prior to booking, you can get a preview of those who’ve already booked.
+For example, if you look and it’s full of people nowhere near your age, you can opt for something else.
+As with most other groups, you will be added to a group chat before the trip so you can get to know everyone.
+If you wish to stay for longer once the group trip is over, why not move your return flights and stay a few more days?
+This will allow you to explore at your own pace, with a newfound confidence and knowledge gained from your express trip.

 The view in Italy on a womens only tour